Analysis | 4 takeaways from Trump’s nomination of Amy Coney Barrett to the Supreme Court

 The challenge brought by Republican attorneys general and supported by the Trump administration argues the law shouldn’t stand after Congress zeroed out the tax penalty for people who don’t have health insurance when it passed its tax overhaul in 2017.

-Coney Barrett doesn’t have a long judicial record to scrutinize.
+Barrett doesn’t have a long judicial record to scrutinize.
 But she has written critically of a decision by the Supreme Court to uphold Obamacare.

 “Chief Justice Roberts pushed the Affordable Care Act beyond its plausible meaning to save the statute,” she wrote of the 2012 case, arguing the decision did not show judicial restraint.

-And she’s expressed concern about legislatures in language that matches conservative orthodoxy about government overreach.
+She’s expressed concern about legislatures in language that matches conservative orthodoxy about government overreach.
 She’s argued the courts have a role to play in protecting Americans from that: “They provide the forum in which citizens seek protection of their natural rights from legislative infringement,” she wrote in 2017 as a law professor.

-Expect Democrats, who see health care as a winning political issue, to use these comments to frame Coney Barrett as a threat to Americans’ access to it.
+Expect Democrats, who see health care as a winning political issue, to use these comments to frame Barrett as a threat to Americans’ access to it.

-Democratic presidential nominee Joe Biden’s main criticism of Coney Barrett was framed that way: “She has a written track record of disagreeing with the U.S. Supreme Court’s decision upholding the Affordable Care Act,” he said in a statement.
+Democratic presidential nominee Joe Biden’s main criticism of Barrett was framed that way: “She has a written track record of disagreeing with the U.S. Supreme Court’s decision upholding the Affordable Care Act,” he said in a statement.

 4. This doesn’t appear to change the politics of confirming a nominee

-While confirming any justice this close to an election is politically controversial and against public opinion (57 percent of Americans said in a Washington Post-ABC News poll they want the winner of the November presidential election to nominate Ginsburg’s successor), the opportunity to cement the court’s conservative lean is too good for Republicans to pass up.
+While confirming any justice this close to an election is politically controversial and against public opinion (57 percent of Americans said in a Washington Post-ABC News poll that they want the winner of the November presidential election to nominate Ginsburg’s successor), the opportunity to cement the court’s conservative lean is too good for Republicans to pass up.

 Plus, Senate Republicans don’t need bipartisan support or even all 53 members of their caucus to get Barrett on the court.
 Just 50 Senate Republicans voting yes, plus Vice President Pence casting the tie-breaking majority vote, will be enough.

-During Brett’s Senate nomination in 2017 to her current seat, Democrats questioned how she has spoken about her Catholic faith.
-Sen. Dianne Feinstein (D-Calif.), drew huge backlash from conservatives over saying to Barrett, “The dogma lives loudly within you.”
+During Barrett’s Senate nomination in 2017 to her current seat, Democrats questioned how she has spoken about her Catholic faith.
+Sen. Dianne Feinstein (D-Calif.) drew huge backlash from conservatives over saying to Barrett, “The dogma lives loudly within you.”

 Republicans pointed to that as bias, and accused Democrats of applying an unconstitutional religious test to potential judges.
 Barrett got confirmed with 55 votes.
-The point is, she has been vetted and through a tough process before.
+The point is that she has been vetted and through a tough process before.

-On Saturday, Barrett received immediate praise from perhaps the one person most important to getting this nomination through, Senate Majority Leader Mitch McConnell (R-Ky.).
+On Saturday, Barrett received immediate praise from perhaps the person most important to getting this nomination through, Senate Majority Leader Mitch McConnell (R-Ky.).
 “President Trump could not have made a better decision,” he said in a statement.
-And a potential swing vote, Sen. Mitt Romney (R-Utah), described her in a statement as a “highly-respected jurist with distinguished legal and academic credentials.”
+A potential swing vote, Sen. Mitt Romney (R-Utah), described her in a statement as a “highly-respected jurist with distinguished legal and academic credentials.”